-With an expansive background in corporate talent engagement, internal communications, and business journalism, Vadim disrupts the status quo in the best ways possible.
-Stirring a pot of employee engagement, leadership, development, performance management, and a range of other HR matters.
+Vadim Liberman is a workplace renegade advancing how we think, work, and live.
+He disrupts the status quo in the best ways possible, stirring a pot of employee engagement, leadership, development, performance management, and a range of other HR matters.

 For 14 years prior, Vadim worked at The Conference Board Review, an award-winning print and online magazine of ideas and opinion for business leaders.
 As senior editor, he produced a variety of content that garnered praise — yet he is equally proud of a reader’s scathing letter comparing him to a Nazi general.
 Today, he continues to draw on the expertise of the many global senior executives whom he’d interviewed to address current workplace issues.

 Vadim also co-organizes and speaks regularly at DisruptHR New York events, where he delivers talks to energize HR and other business executives.
-Additionally, he has been published in an array of print and online outlets, including TLNT.com, Time Out New York, The Village Voice, and Out.
+Additionally, he has been published in an array of print and online outlets, including TLNT.com, TheMuse.com, Time Out New York, The Village Voice, and Out.

 Vadim holds a Bachelor of Science in Marketing Communications from the Fashion Institute of Technology, State University of New York, where he also earned an Associate in Applied Science in Fashion Design.
 (You might question this if you saw his closet!)
 In addition, he has a Certificate in Journalism from New York University.